afnom/missing-semester/_2025/compilation.md

 Most compilers will provide an error code along with the error, and googling this will most likely lead you to documentation, or other recommended solutions online.

+## Containerisation
+Larger projects with more complex build processes (or just if the devs are nice) often have some sort of containerisation setup (e.g. `Dockerfile`) to make it easier to compile and run their code.

+These containers are set up by the developers to have all of the dependencies and correct versions to compile the program as well as having all the commands and options set up for you

+This way you don't need to clutter your computer with random packages or different versions of libraries, making and running a program as easy as one command

+As an example, the [Missing Semester site](https://missingsemester.afnom.net) is run with `jekyll`, a ruby based static site server.
+We don't want to install ruby, jekyll, and any other dependancies on a machine just to test updates to the site locally.
+Instead we have a Dockerfile that can grab, build and run the local site with `docker-compose up --build`

 ## Tutorial Example Projects